0xKourama/Elbanna-NP-Notes/work/vcenter_security.md

 37. what is a SAN, what is NAS?
 38. what is vSphere Authentication Proxy?
 39. what is DRS?
+40. what is vSGX?
+41. what is EFI firmware?
+42. vSphere Trust Authority?
+43.
 ----------------------------
 # what are the permissions that Abdo,Ahmed,Islam,Tawfik Need?
 ----------------------------